zeitkunst/FluidNexusWebsite/FluidNexus/fluidnexus/static/manual.rst

 Introduction
 ============
 In the second decade of the twenty-first century, networks continue to be defined by their stable topology represented in an image or graph.
 Peer-to-peer technologies promised new arrangements absent centralized control, but they still rely on stationary devices.
 Mobile phones remain wedded to conventional network providers.

 Instead, the combination of peer-to-peer with mobility enables a new concept of an information transfer infrastructure that relies on fluid, temporary, ad-hoc networks.
 People and devices are at once implicated as mobile nodes in this network (known in computer science as a `sneakernet <http://en.wikipedia.org/wiki/Sneakernet>`_).

-Fluid Nexus bypasses Internet intermediaries' control over the identification and circulation of messages.
-This makes Fluid Nexus an important tool for activists.
-Access to the data stored by Fluid Nexus requires a search warrant for *your own* devices---or another device running the software.
-No identifying information regarding the sender is attached to a message, putting the sender in control.
-And in conjunction with other software such as `ObscuraCam <https://guardianproject.info/apps/securecam/>`_ identities can be further obfuscated as desired or necessary.
+Fluid Nexus is a demonstration of how one might design software to bypass Internet intermediaries' control over the identification and circulation of messages.
+It is a piece of interrogative software art, of a piece with other attempts to rework network topology such as the Eternal Network used by mail artists or projects such as Dead Swap or netless.
+We draw partial inspiration from the potential activist re-purposing of digital technologies without being subsumed by the same goals.

 In the event that information needs to reach a broad audience, we've added another feature called the `Nexus <http://fluidnexus.net/nexus>`_.
 The Nexus is a space on this site for "public" messages to be automatically uploaded by any Fluid Nexus user.
 The Nexus includes text, audio, images, and video capabilities.
 The sender has control whether the message will become public or not.

+While Fluid Nexus is designed for non-Internet-based communications, we have also developed the `Nexus <http://fluidnexus.net/nexus>`_, a space on this site for "public" messages to be automatically uploaded by any Fluid Nexus user.
+The Nexus includes text, audio, images, and video capabilities, and the original sender has control whether the message will become public or not.
+The Nexus extends the reach of the Fluid Nexus non-network beyond those using the software on their phone or laptop/desktop.

 For more information on Fluid Nexus, see the paper "`Transnetworks and the Fluid Nexus Project`_", forthcoming in Fall 2011 in the proceedings of dis/connecting/media 2009.

 Articles of Interest
 --------------------

+* `Eternal Network: A Mail Art Anthology <http://www.actlab.utexas.edu/emma/Library/eternalnetwork.html>`_
+* `Stewart Home, "Mail Art", in _The Assault on Culture_ <http://www.stewarthomesociety.org/ass/ma.htm>`_

 * `U.S. Underwrites Internet Detour Around Censors <https://www.nytimes.com/2011/06/12/world/12internet.html?pagewanted=1&_r=1&hp>`_

-* `Busting Egypt's web blackout: Savvy Egyptians using dial-up connections, unused ports to stay connected <http://www.cbc.ca/news/technology/story/2011/01/28/f-egypt-web-blackout.html>`_
+.. * `Busting Egypt's web blackout: Savvy Egyptians using dial-up connections, unused ports to stay connected <http://www.cbc.ca/news/technology/story/2011/01/28/f-egypt-web-blackout.html>`_

 * `Humans Are The Routers <http://techcrunch.com/2011/02/27/humans-are-the-routers/>`_